-The U.S. Securities and Exchange Commission (SEC) has long focused on cybersecurity procedures at registered investment advisers (IAs) and broker-dealers (BDs).
+The SEC has long focused on cybersecurity procedures at registered investment advisers (IAs) and broker-dealers (BDs).
 The SEC's examination program included cybersecurity as a priority for many years.
-And the SEC has engaged in outreach discussions with the securities industry about the topic as well.
+The SEC has engaged in outreach discussions with the securities industry about the topic as well.